-The management of the firm is led by 9 officers and a Non Executive Director.
-Across this group, the individuals hold a total of 46 directorships, including those held with HCFX.
+The management of the firm is led by 6 officers and a non-executive Director.
+Across this group, the individuals hold a total of 91 directorships, including those held with HCFX.

-Recruitment of the senior team is handled though the firms recruitment policy, which managed the hiring of senior staff members.
+Recruitment of the senior team is handled through the firm’s recruitment policy, which manages the hiring of senior staff members.
 Members of the management team are formed of senior staff inside of the firm, each holding a different position inside of the firm (CEO, CFO, CTO etc) as required.
 This ensures a broad and wide selection of senior management presence.

 This is the figure that the Board has assessed as satisfactory to meet the requirement and is believed to be sufficient to cover all risks identified.

 As at 31 March 2021 (for financial year 2020-2021) the Firm held audited “Common Equity Tier 1” capital of £15,365,500.

 HCFX total Regulatory Capital is in excess of the Own Funds Requirement.
 This surplus, along with liquidity, is monitored by the Finance department and is reported regularly to the Board to ensure that the Firm has sufficient capital and liquidity to meet its regulatory requirements at all times.
 Any potential future failures will be identified in the projected budgets and addressed internally in advance of any actual breaches.
 HCFX shall take into account those risks, as defined in Article 92(3) of the CRR, including Own Funds Requirements, Position Risk, Settlement Risk, Exposure risk and Commodities risk.